VoltaML/voltaML-fast-stable-diffusion/docs/developers/pytorch.md

 - **Graphics card:** NVIDIA GPU with CUDA support
 - **Driver version:** 515+

-If you are running on Linux, you will need to install CUDA by following the instructions [here](https://developer.nvidia.com/cuda-11-7-0-download-archive).
+If you are running on Linux, you will need to install CUDA by following the instructions [here](https://developer.nvidia.com/cuda-11-7-0-download-archive) or if you are on Ubuntu, in the `Software & Updates` manager.

 ## Running locally